modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 The y-axis of the graph is the call stack, and the x axis is duration.
 The bottom of the graph shows that the entire duration of the program was spent in the main function.
 Above that, you see that the main function’s time is broken up between calls to `foo` and `bar`, and that about two thirds of the time was spent in `foo` and its subroutines, vs about one third of the time spent in bar and its subroutines.

 In our code for training decision trees, the flamegraph showed one function where the majority of the time was spent.
-It boiled down to something like this.
+It boiled down to something like this:

-We maintain an array of the numbers 0 to n that we call `indexes`, and at each iteration of training we rearrange it.
+We maintain an array of the numbers `0` to `n` that we call `indexes`, and at each iteration of training we rearrange it.
 Then, we access an array of the same length, called `values`, but in the order of the indexes in the `indexes` array.

 ```rust
 let indexes = (0..n).collect();